Gilles Létourneau: Judicial career

 From 1977 to 1995, Létourneau worked in the Department of Justice in Quebec.
 After serving five years as vice-president, Létourneau was appointed president of the Law Reform Commission of Canada on July 5, 1990.
 In 1991, he was appointed Queen's Counsel and on May 13, 1992, Judge of the Federal Court of Canada, Appeal Division and ex officio member of the Trial Division, and Judge of the Court Martial Appeal Court of Canada on May 13, 1992.

 On March 20, 1995, he was appointed chairman of the Commission of Inquiry into the Deployment of Canadian Forces to Somalia and remained on the commission for the duration of its nearly two-year term.

-Since July 2, 2003, the date of the coming into force of the Courts Administration Service Act, he is now Judge of the Federal Court of Appeal.
+On July 2, 2003, the date of the coming into force of the Courts Administration Service Act, he became a judge of the Federal Court of Appeal.
+He retired on July 1, 2009.